solana-labs/solana/docs/src/developing/intro/programs.md

 - Programs can own other Accounts
 - Programs can only _change the data_ or _debit_ accounts they own
 - Any program can _read_ or _credit_ another account
-- Programs are considered stateless since the primary data stored in a program account is the compiled BPF code
+- Programs are considered stateless since the primary data stored in a program account is the compiled SBF code
 - Programs can be upgraded by their owner (see more on that below)

 ## Types of programs